Smells Like Gen X • Billboard Year-End Songs

 Why it hit

-It also reflects how wide mainstream radio still was in 1995.
-A chart could make room for Montell Jordan, Coolio, TLC, and this—an elegant, adult, quietly theatrical ballad from one of the biggest pop stars on earth.
+It also reflects how wide the mainstream still was in 1995.
+A year could make room for Montell Jordan, Coolio, TLC, and this — an elegant, adult, quietly theatrical ballad from one of the biggest pop stars on earth.
 Madonna made it work because the song never feels forced.
 It just drifts in, wounds you a little, and leaves with excellent posture.

 Gen X Rewind